sivakusayan/blog/src/posts/2024/3/experimenting-with-amd64-alignment-checks.md

 ## The Code

-This code is more or less copy-pasted from the code in _Modern C_ and Ygdrasil's blog post.
+This code is more or less copy-pasted from the code in <cite>Modern C</cite> and Ygdrasil's blog post.

 ```c